openrewrite/rewrite-spring/README.md

 ## How to use?

-Turn on the `spring` profile in the [Rewrite Maven](https://github.com/openrewrite/rewrite-maven-plugin) plugin.
+Turn on the `org.openrewrite.spring` recipe in the [Rewrite Maven](https://github.com/openrewrite/rewrite-maven-plugin) plugin.

 ## Spring XML to annotation-based configuration